Derek Pender: International career

 Pender has represented the Republic of Ireland at under-age level.
 In May 2008, his former manager at Shelbourne, Pat Fenlon called him up to the Republic of Ireland Under 23 side for a tie against Northern Ireland in the Challenge Trophy.

-Coaching Career
+Coaching career

 His first steps in management came when he took over the Bohemians Under 17 side, guiding them to the League of Ireland U17 Division in 2020.

 Pender was named as interim manager of Bohemians on 30 August 2022 following the sacking of Keith Long.

+He was again named interim manager in March 2024, following Declan Devine's sacking as manager.